Azure/ARO-HCP/frontend/README.md

 # Note: until the ACR location is defined, you must set the image base
 export ARO_HCP_BASE_IMAGE="quay.io/QUAY_USERNAME"
 make image

+# Push the image to a container registry
+make push

+# all in one option
+make build-push
 ```

 ## Run the frontend container